 Constipation Awareness Month

-When people have infrequent bowel movements or difficulty emptying their bowels, they are experiencing constipation.
-It is generally defined as having fewer than three bowel movements per week.
-If the condition persists for several weeks or more, it is considered chronic constipation.
-Simple lifestyle changes typically relieve constipation.
-In some cases, further treatment or tests may be required to determine and address the underlying cause.
+If you have infrequent bowel movements or difficulty emptying your bowels, you are experiencing constipation.
+Constipation is generally defined as having fewer than three bowel movements per week.
+If it persists for several weeks or more, it is considered to be chronic constipation.
+Simple lifestyle changes often relieve constipation.
+In some cases, further tests and treatment may be required to address the underlying cause.

 Causes of Constipation

 Difficult or infrequent bowel movements are caused by food moving too slowly through the digestive tract, resulting in hard stool that is not easily passed.
 Acute constipation is often a result of dehydration, lack of fiber, changes in diet or other lifestyle factors.
 However, chronic constipation may be caused by potentially serious conditions.

 Chronic constipation can have many causes, including:

 - Blockage in the intestine or rectum

 - Hormone imbalances, such as diabetes, thyroid disease or being pregnant

 - Neurological conditions